defneonur35-png/Undergraduate-Dissertation-Code/README.md

 This repository contains the R code (all analyses conducted R Studio) used for the statistical analysis, and visualisation for my undergraduate dissertation project.

 ## Project Overview
-The project revolves around investigating pre-post changes in left dlPFC GABA following non-invasive brain stimulation (Sham, tDCS, tACS), and whether changes in GABA predict working memory performance in a 2-back task.
+The project revolves around investigating pre-post changes in left dlPFC GABA following non-invasive brain stimulation (Sham, tDCS, tACS), and whether changes in GABA predict working memory performance in a verbal n-back task.

 ## Files